spothero/herolab-spotnow/README.md

 SpotNow server and API

-Based in Ktor framework with Db access via Exposed
+Based in Ktor frame work with Db access via Exposed